twocaretcat/Mergist/README.md

 Copyright © 2025 [John Goodliff](https://johng.io/r/mergist) ([@twocaretcat](https://github.com/twocaretcat)).

-This project is licensed under the MIT License.
+This project is licensed under the AGPL-3.0 License.
 See the [license](LICENSE) for more details.

 This project includes various resources which carry their own copyright notices and license terms.
 See [LICENSE-THIRD-PARTY.md](LICENSE-THIRD-PARTY.md) for more details.